Thursday, 13 October 2011

 These figures are an indication that the economy is slowing down and most economists are predicting that the labour market sadly, will get much worse before it gets better.

-The government is being very successful in its aim of cuts to the public sector thus causing jobs to be shed.
+cuts to the public sector thus causing jobs to be shed.
 But what it has singularly failed to do is get the private sector to take up the slack.
 Whilst public jobs are being lost there is no compensating growth in the private sector.

 Without some stimulus of demand it is fantasy economics to think that the private sector will grow jobs that are hemorrhaging from the public sector.
 Government needs to do more that cross its fingers and hope that things will happen, it needs to make it happen.